 The migration to the cloud is staggering, making it an inevitable certainty for business owners.
 Predications indicate over the next few years that the vast majority of global data center traffic will be cloud traffic.
 Software-as-a-Service (SaaS) will be the majority of total cloud computing.

-Going to the cloud demands expertise in migration, maintenance, security, compliance and troubleshooting.
-Because many businesses struggle to maintain their daily IT operations and support activities, migrating to the cloud is overwhelming whether an internal IT team is available or not.
-Having an outsourced IT support firm handle the process means your migration will be performed based on your company’s unique needs, such as industry type, operational processes, security and compliance requirements.
+Going to the cloud demands expertise in migration, maintenance, security, compliance, and troubleshooting.
+Of course, data migration automation tools and software are available plenty.
+If you are opting for such tools, you should probably do some research at https://serp.co/top-picks/best-data-migration-software/ or similar resources to select the right software.
+Migration automation tools can easily move data from one system into another without manual support.
+However, many small businesses struggle to maintain even the daily IT operations and support activities.
+Cloud migration might be a lot overwhelming whether an internal IT team is available or not.
+Having an outsourced IT support firm handle the process means your migration will be performed based on your company’s unique needs, such as industry type, operational processes, security, and compliance requirements.

 Bring in your managed service provider early on during the research phase if possible.
 Their broader expertise means that you have all the right answers from the start and are positioned to best take advantage of cloud services.